foreveryone1/ObsidianNotes/Resources/bestiary/mm/Blue Dragon Wyrmling.md

 A blue dragon is a patient and methodical combatant.
 When fighting on its own terms, it turns combat into an extended affair of hours or even days, attacking from a distance with volleys of lightning, then flying well out of harm's reach as it waits to attack again.
 ***Desert Predators.*** Though they sometimes eat cacti and other desert plants to sate their great hunger, blue dragons are carnivores.
 They prefer to dine on herd animals, cooking those creatures with their lightning breath before gorging themselves.
 Their dining habits make blue dragons an enormous threat to desert caravans and nomadic tribes, which become convenient collections of food and treasure to a dragon's eye.
 When it hunts, a blue dragon buries itself in the desert sand so that only the horn on its nose pokes above the surface, appearing to be an outcropping of stone.
 When prey draws near, the dragon rises up, sand pouring from its wings like an avalanche as it attacks.
 ***Overlords and Minions.*** Blue dragons covet valuable and talented creatures whose service reinforces their sense of superiority.
-Bards, sages, artists, wizards, and assassins can become valuable agents for a blue dragon, which rewards loyal service handsomely.
+Bards, sages, artists, wizards, and assassins can become valuable agents for a blue #dragon , which rewards loyal service handsomely.
 A blue dragon keeps its lair secret and well protected, and even its most trusted servants are rarely allowed within.
 It encourages ankhegs, giant scorpions, and other creatures of the desert to dwell near its lair for additional security.
 Older blue dragons sometimes attract air elementals and other creatures to serve them.
 ***Hoarders of Gems.*** Though blue dragons collect anything that looks valuable, they are especially fond of gems.
 Considering blue to be the most noble and beautiful of colors, they covet sapphires, favoring jewelery and magic items adorned with those gems.
 A blue dragon buries its most valuable treasures deep in the sand, while scattering a few less valuable trinkets in plainer sight over hidden sinkholes to punish and eliminate would-be thieves.